Summary & Analysis | After the Last Bulletin

 Richard Wilbur is one of the most famous modern poets whose subject is mainly the philosophy and psychology of human race.
 Although he falls into the category of modern poets, he was not in favour of modernism.
 According to Wilbur, human beings are eager to gain knowledge and information about the world, about other people, but soon they choose to put all that knowledge and information to waste.
 The news that they are interested to know would carry no weight after some time.

-The poem, After the Last Bulletin by Richard Wilbur, explains the exact same psyche of human mind.
+The poem, After the Last Bulletin By Richard Wilbur, explains the exact same psyche of human mind.
 A newspaper is taken as an example here.
 People are keen to read what is written in it.
 They are eager to know the breaking news early in the morning.
 The news, the stories, the content is warmly welcomed in the beginning but as soon as one finishes reading it, the newspaper becomes old and useless and is thrown away.
 The news that was once significant carries no value after being read.
 It is then considered worthless.

 Text of the Poem | After the Last Bulletin by Richard Wilbur